 And the theory is that all these people are going to vote for whoever keeps the money flowing, and that's Democrats.

-That's that's been the theory.
+That's been the theory.

-Now, uh Obama and Pago.
+Now, Obama and PAYGO.

-You know, Jim Bunning says, hey, we got pago, we got pago.
+Jim Bunning says, hey, we got PAYGO.

 We can't pay for this.

-Uh and so we're not going to extend the benefits until we come up with a way to pay for it.
+And so we're not going to extend the benefits until we come up with a way to pay for it.

-We got pay-go.
+We got PAYGO.

 We got a rule here.

-He's being creamed, he's getting bomb threats, he's being assaulted by the media.
+He's being assaulted by the media.

 Everybody's mischaracterizing what's going on here.

-Let's go back February 13th, 2010.
+Let's go back February 13th, 2010, Obama's weekly YouTube address.

-What also has made these large deficits possible was the end of a common sense rule called pay as you go.
+What also has made these large deficits possible was the end of a common sense rule called pay-as-you-go.

 It's pretty simple.